This walnut cranberry sauce is easy, delicious, and perfect for Thanksgiving dining and for gifting teachers, co-workers or friends.

 - 1/4 teaspoon ground cinnamon

-- Combine first 4 ingredients in a saucepan.
+- Combine all ingredients (except nuts) in a saucepan.

 - Cook over medium heat, stirring often, just until thoroughly heated.

 - Cover and chill until ready to serve.
 Serve with turkey, pork tenderloin, or ham.